 Do the Police Have the Right to Tap My Telephone?

-Police rely on a variety of tools to investigate crimes, including the ability to tap into a suspect's telephone conversations.
-While such wiretaps can produce very good evidence against potential criminals, it is also a major invasion of privacy and police must follow strict procedures when performing a wiretap.
+Police rely on a variety of tools to investigate crimes, including the ability to tap your phone and monitor your conversations.
+While such wiretaps can produce strong evidence against potential criminals, it is also a major invasion of privacy and police must follow strict procedures when performing wiretaps.

 The police must first obtain a wiretap order before eavesdropping on your phone conversations.
 This is similar to a warrant.
 The police must prove to a judge that they have probable cause to believe that tapping your phone lines will help them to solve a serious crime, such as drug trafficking, money laundering, or terrorism.
 However, because wiretapping is so intrusive, the police are held to a higher standard when seeking wiretap orders than when they are seeking warrants.

 One communication that is generally exempt from the wiretap order requirement is phone conversations from prison.
 Prisoners have a greatly reduced expectation of privacy and cannot expect that their phone conversations will remain private.
 For this reason, some criminal attorneys choose to meet their clients in person face to face, to try and ensure that their communication is private.